-The Convention on Biological Diversity (CBD) a legally binding instrument that aims to promote "the conservation of biological diversity, the sustainable use of its components, and the fair and equitable sharing of benefits arising out of the utilization of genetic resources."
-Since 2019, the Association participated in the Subsidiary Body on Scientific, Technical and Technological Advice and Subsidiary Body on Implementation meetings, became a partner to the CBD Advisory Committee on Subnational

-Governments, and provided input to the development of the Global Biodiversity Framework (GBF).
-In the last year, the focus has been on negotiating language for the Global Biodiversity Framework.
+Since 2019, the Association participated in the Subsidiary Body on Scientific, Technical and Technological Advice and Subsidiary Body on Implementation meetings, became a partner to the CBD Advisory Committee on Subnational Governments, and provided input to the development of the Global Biodiversity Framework (GBF).
+In the last year, the focus has been on weighing in on indicators for and implementation of the GBF.